Staars/platformio-realtek-rtl8710b/README.md

     [env:environment]
     platform = git@github.com:8devices/platformio-realtek-rtl8710b.git
     board = realtek_amebaz_dev01_1v0
-    framework = sdk-ameba-v4.0b
+    framework = sdk-ameba-amb1

 All necessary frameworks and tools will be automatically downloaded once you start developing your applications.

 ## Framework

-The platform uses 'SDK Ameba v4.0b' provided by the developer, realtek, in their website, and can be downloaded at: https://www.amebaiot.com/en/ameba-sdk-download/.
+The platform uses 'Ameba One SDK' maintained by the developer, Realtek, on GitHub, at: https://github.com/ambiot/amb1_sdk.

 ## DAP firmware